Software

 3. Helps you with your requirement to continuously monitor vendors adequately

-4. Verifies the vendor has adequate controls in place to protect their system
+4. Assists in verifying that the third-party vendor has adequate controls in place to protect their system

-To touch on them briefly, here’s a quick overview of the three main reports you’ll see:
+To touch on them briefly, here’s a quick overview of the three main reports you’ll see, along with the difference between Type I and Type II:

-• SOC 1– Designed to review a vendor’s internal controls as they relate to financial reporting.
+• SOC 1 Report– Designed to review a vendor’s internal controls as they relate to financial reporting.
 SOC 1 audit reports are best for your non-information system-based products and services.

-• SOC 2– An examination on the vendor’s controls over one or more of the trust services criteria which are security, availability, processing integrity, confidentiality and privacy.
+• SOC 2 Report–An examination on the third-party vendor’s controls over one or more of the trust services criteria which are security, availability, processing integrity, confidentiality, and privacy.

-• SOC 3– A high-level summary of the SOC 2 which can be shared publicly.
+• SOC 3 Report– A high-level summary of the SOC 2 which can be shared publicly.
 Therefore, it’s not as comprehensive.

 Subscribe to Venminder